cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

 **makeBeams()**

     Return a new measure with beams applied to all notes. if inPlace is false, this creates a new, independent copy of the source.
 In the process of making Beams, this method also updates tuplet types. this is destructive and thus changes an attribute of Durations in Notes.
-TODO: inPlace=False does not work in many cases

     >>> aMeasure = Measure()
     >>> aMeasure.timeSignature = meter.TimeSignature('4/4')